quantum-kite/kite/docs/tutorial/calculation.md

 The target function currently available are:

 * [`#!python dos`][calculation-dos]
-  : calculate the local dentist of states
+  : calculates the local density of states;
 * [`#!python ldos`][calculation-ldos]
-  : calculate the local dentist of states
+  : calculates the local density of states;
 * [`#!python arpes`][calculation-arpes]
-  : calculate the spectral distribution
+  : calculates the spectral distribution;
 * [`#!python gaussian_wave_packet`][calculation-gaussian_wave_packet]
-  : calculate the propagation of a guassian wave packet
+  : calculates the propagation of a guassian wave packet;
 * [`#!python conductivity_dc`][calculation-conductivity_dc]
-  : calculate the DC conductivity
+  : calculates a component of the DC conductivity tensor;
 * [`#!python conductivity_optical`][calculation-conductivity_optical]
-  : calculate the optical conductivity
+  : calculates a component of the optical conductivity tensor;
 * [`#!python conductivity_optical_nonlinear`][calculation-conductivity_optical_nonlinear]
-  : calculate the optical nonlinear conductivity
+  : calculate a component of the optical nonlinear conductivity tensor;
 * [`#!python singleshot_conductivity_dc`][calculation-singleshot_conductivity_dc]
-  : calculate the optical conductivity
+  : calculates the longitudinal DC conductivity for a given Fermi energy.

     !!!
 Info "Processing the output of `#!python singleshot_conductivity_dc()`"